RIOSMPW/GreenRio-V1.0/README.md

 Guohua Yin,; Xinze Wang,; Yihai Zhang,; Qiaowen Yang,; Zhenxuan Luan,; Peichen Guo,; Minzi Wang,; Guangyuan Ma,; Yucheng Wang,; Shenwei Hu,; Yifei Zhu

-# 8 Verification

-Verification suite includes unit test and regression test.
-We choose open source tool Verilator as simulator.
-In the module RTL design stage, the verifiers and designers firstly make clear the top-level signals and functions of the module, building an independent verification environment for submodules (such as Cache, Decoder, Gshare, etc.) that need to be verified.
-We give the module specific inputs and check whether the outputs meet the design expectations of the module functions, so as to accelerate the progress of RTL design.

-After the preliminary completion of core design, the function of the core should be verified.
-Since Verilator compiles RTL code into C++ code and then runs the simulation, we use C++ to write a simulating memory and load Elf in it, so that core (including Icache and Dcache) interacts with memory, forming a basic computer system, and verifying the correctness of core functions.
-Step 1: Run isa-test given by RISC-V international to check whether the operation of a single instruction is correct.
-After passing isa-test, we decide to use RISC-V torture as stimulation for regression test, and iteratively fix our code during the testing process.
-The current system can achieve 99.99% accuracy when running 10000 torque test samples.

-GreenRio V1.0's Soc is equipped with instruction RAM and data RAM, in addition to the ILA interface.
-Our Soc verification scheme is to load Elf's instruction segments and data segments into the corresponding RAM, and then reset the core to start running the test program.
-Check whether the running results are correct through ila.
-## Work Load Division

 Front-end group: Xinze Wang(BTB, Fetch), Qiaowen Yang(Gshare), Guohua Yin(Decoder)

 Back-end group: Yihai Zhang(ROB,renaming), Peichen Guo(Hazard),  Mingzi Wang(Cache),